mcc-us/ea/_posts/2024-10-15-40questions-filing-status.md

 Francine is divorced and lived with her 21-year-old unmarried son, Barron, all year.
 Francine paid for all their housing costs and food.
 Francine provided more than half of her son's total support.
 Barron earned $5,000 in wages and is not a student.
 What filing status can Francine use?

 A. Head of Household wrong
-B. Singlecorrect
+B. *Single correct**
 C. Married Filing Jointly
 D. Married Filing Separately

 Study Unit 2: Determining Filing Status and Residency covers the information for this question.